coreywadsley/SeleST/README.md

 - For a review of selective stopping, see [Wadsley et al., 2022, _J Neurosci_](https://doi.org/10.1523/JNEUROSCI.0668-21.2021)

-- Feel free to direct questions or feedback to Corey's email (c.wadsley@auckland.ac.nz)
+- Feel free to direct questions or feedback to Corey's email (cwadsley@uoregon.edu)